-The 25-square-mile Great Kobuk Sand Dunes, Little Kobuk Sand Dunes near Onion Portage and the Hunt River Dunes cover much of the southern Kobuk Valley and constitute the largest active sand dunes found in the Arctic.
+The 25-square-mile Great Kobuk Sand Dunes, Little Kobuk Sand Dunes near Onion Portage, and the Hunt River Dunes cover much of the southern Kobuk Valley.
+These are the largest active sand dunes found in the Arctic.
 Formed by the grinding action of glaciers, these wind-sculpted dunes rise as high as 100 feet and are stabilized by the area's vegetation.
-The dunes, accessible by a strenuous hour-long hike along Kavet Creek from the Kobuk River, lie 40 miles above the Arctic Circle, yet summer temperatures there can soar to 100 degrees.
+The dunes, accessible by a strenuous hour-long hike along Kavet Creek from the Kobuk River, lie 40 miles above the Arctic Circle, yet summer temperatures can soar to 100 degrees.

 A section of the Kobuk River also runs through the park.
 Its bluffs, some of which stand more than 150 feet high, hold permafrost ice wedges and Ice Age mammal fossils.
 The Salmon River in Kobuk Valley National Park is a designated National Wild and Scenic River.